- This event has passed.

 This day, declared by the UN General Assembly, aims to promote awareness of the extent to which water resource development contributes to economic productivity and social well being.

-The theme for World Water Day 2016 was Water and Jobs.
+The focus for World Water Day 2017 was wastewater and ways to reduce and reuse it.

 If you would like some more ideas to help your school mark World Water Day have a read through our article on Water, which provides an introduction to some of the issues.
 Our article Toilets: We all need to go also covers sanitation issues.
 Find teaching resources by browsing through those listed on our database under the topic of ‘water’.